A Guide to Heroin Addiction Treatment & Rehab

 Support Groups are Useful

 Finding a support group is an immense help in the recovery process.
-A support group such as Narcotics Anonymous and Cocaine Anonymous encourage sharing of stories, unconditional support, and are led by a licensed therapist or counsellor.
+A support group such as Narcotics Anonymous and Cocaine Anonymous encourage sharing of stories and unconditional support.
 Attending a group session helps you learn that you are not alone.